Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Methods

-The experimental dummy device simulates an API to an experimental setup and is implemented as a simple class in Python and can be found in a utility repository~\cite{Stricker2022c}.
-Its API mimics the call to an actual device and returns the desired property (here the resistance) of a certain composition on a materials library value.
+\textbf{Experimental dummy device and wrapper for GPy} The experimental dummy device simulates an API to an experimental setup and is implemented as a simple class in Python and can be found in a utility repository~\cite{Stricker2022c}.
+Its API mimics the call to an actual device and returns the desired property (here: resistance) of a certain composition on a materials library value.
 This API to a dummy device will be replaced by an API to actual experimental setups once they become available.
 Additional to the dummy device, a wrapper for the Gaussian processes framework GPy~\cite{GPysince2012} is also included here.
 The wrapper is a class that allows convenient initialization, update, and prediction of a Gaussian process as implemented in `GPy'.